LeBulbasaur/svelte-cars-rent/README.md

 ```

 # Running app
-To to run game use
+To to run app use
 ```
 npm run dev
 ```